 - If you want to add a Mac, use an iPhone.

 - If you want to add an iPhone, use a Mac.

 Once a device has been added, users have a 30-day provisional period where the device can be released from ABM, supervision, and mobile device management.

-If you'd like to learn more, we've created a video covering the process in depth.
+If you want to learn more, we've created a video about enrolling in SimpleMDM with Apple Automated Enrollment. 🤓

 How does BYOD work with ADE?